donejs/donejs/docs/guide.md

 NODE_ENV=production donejs start
 ```

-If we now open [localhost:8080](http://localhost:8080/) again we can see the production bundles being loaded in the network tab or the developer tools.
+If we now open [localhost:8080](http://localhost:8080/) again we can see the production bundles being loaded in the network tab of the developer tools.
+All of DoneJS is extremely modular which is why development mode makes 200 or more requests when loading the page (thanks to live-reload we have to make those requests only once though).
+In production we can only see about 10 requests and a significantly reduced file-size.

 ## Deploy